jina-ai/jina/docs/fundamentals/flow/create-flow.md

 f.to_kubernetes_yaml('flow_k8s_configuration')
 ```

-One can also do it in the terminal via:
+You can also do it in the terminal:

 ```shell
 jina export kubernetes flow.yml ./my-k8s
 ```

-This will generate the necessary Kubernetes configuration files for all the {class}`~jina.Executor`s of the Flow.
+This generates the Kubernetes configuration files for all the {class}`~jina.Executor`s in the Flow.
 The generated folder can be used directly with `kubectl` to deploy the Flow to an existing Kubernetes cluster.

-For an advance utilisation of Kubernetes with jina please refer to this {ref}`How to <kubernetes>`
+For advanced utilisation of Kubernetes with Jina please refer to {ref}`How to <kubernetes>`

 ```{tip}